As an Electronics Technician you are responsible for maintaining the NZ Army’s ‘eyes and ears’.

 This 7 week course is conducted at TTS Trentham, and covers advanced and specialist electronic equipment’s including the bomb disposal robot and the javelin anti-tank missile as well as a more in depth look into the repair of the NZLAV electronic modules.

-Electronics Technicians will also learn maintenance and repair on NZ Army bomb disposal robot and become crew commanders of LAVR, which is the workshop’s specialist recovery LAV.
+Electronics Technicians will also learn maintenance and repair on NZ Army bomb disposal robot and become crew commanders of NZLAV(R), which is the workshop’s specialist recovery NZLAV.

 Future courses include the repair and maintenance of specialist equipment such as the indirect fire prediction system used by the Artillery Regiment, as well as more sophisticated equipment used by the NZSAS.
 There is also the opportunity to conduct training in the repair of bio-medical equipment with the Australian Army in Melbourne.